rumyantseva/tr/README.md

 ### Testing

-Proper testing requires quite a lot of mock on network (especially, if we want to test our tool against possible network states).
+Proper testing requires quite a lot of mocks on network (especially, if we want to test our tool against possible network states).
-As time for the coding challenge is limited, unit / integration testing is our of scope now.
+As time for the coding challenge is limited, proper unit / integration testing is our of scope now.

-### Continuous Integration
+### Continuous integration

 I used this coding challenge as an opportunity to try Github Actions for the first time.
 The CI implementation is very MVP'ish but it works :)